cncf/xds/proposals/TP1-xds-transport-next.md

     for [list collections](#list).
 Resource names must be of the form `[a-zA-Z0-9_-\./]+`.

 Multiple directives are comma separated in the fragment component of the URI.
+The same directive may not appear more than once in a given URI.

 An example application of the above URI scheme is: